 Regardless of protocol, up to five total chemotherapy treatments three weeks apart are usually recommended if doxorubicin is used and the drug is well-tolerated by the dog.

-The reason only five doxorubicin treatments are given is that exceeding five doses of doxorubicin, particularly in large-breed dogs, typically increases the risk of heart damage.
+Only five doxorubicin treatments are given because exceeding five doses of doxorubicin, particularly in large-breed dogs, typically increases the risk of heart damage.
 With more than five treatments, the cumulative effects of this drug on the heart continue even if the drug is stopped.
 The damage can be irreversible and progress to heart failure.

 Metronomic Chemotherapy